 Qatar Airways alcohol

-As well as complimentary red and white wine – which you’d expect on international flights – the following alcohol was also free on all our Qatar flights (including our morning flight from Doha to Colombo):
+As well as complimentary red and white wine – which you’d expect on international flights – the meal service included the following alcohol:

 - Beefeater Gin

 - Johnnie Walker Red Label Whiskey

 - Camus VSOP Elegance Cognac